evanshlom/AiAwsAttack/README.md

 * Crew AI: Popular framework with 1 py file and 2 yml files for rapid config.
 * AWS Bedrock: Titan-Express LLM as a starting point for agent crew.
-* AWS Lambda: Quickly deploy a POC as one Lambda function and you can test it by invoking the Lambda function from AWS CLI or AWS Console.
-(For next steps: connect the Lambda function to an AWS API Gateway)
+* AWS Lambda Container: Deploy a POC as Lambda function which runs an ECR container.
+Test by invoking from AWS CLI or Console.
+(For next steps: connect Lambda function to API Gateway)

 ## Project Structure
 ```